qpzmtb/VT-Trend/Attack Trends QA Style (JUNE REVIEWER).md

   👉 Dictionary Attack:
 </details>

-- Hackers attempt to crack passwords with using a Dictionary.
+- Hackers attempt to crack passwords with using this list.
 - Is a word list of generic terms and names (like the name of a specific person, countries, rivers and mountains, fruits and vegetables etc..).

 **COUNTERMEASURE**: